howtographql/howtographql/content/backend/graphql-js/4-authentication-1.md

 To signup (i.e. create a new `User` node), the following steps need to be performed:

-1. The server receives a `signup` mutation with the `email` and `password` of a new user
+1. The server receives a `signup` mutation with the `email` and `password` (and `name`) of a new user
-1. The server creates a new user in the database and stores the `email` as well as a hashed version of the `password`
+1. The server creates a new user in the database and stores the `name` and `email` as well as a hashed version of the `password`
-1. The server generates an authentication token (JWT) by signing the token's payload (which is user's `id`) with the application secret
+1. The server generates an authentication token (JWT) by signing the token's payload (which is the user's `id`) with the application secret
 1. The server returns the authentication token and user info to the client who made the request

 ##### Login